kernelbeau/HR/README.md

-Django human resource management app
+A human resource department app for Django.